Preschool FAQ

 Q. What are the child to staff ratios?

-A. Child to staff ratios are determined by the children’s ages and the group sizes in accordance with the New York City Department of Health and Mental Hygiene regulations.
-ABC makes every effort when possible to exceed the DOHMH ratios and maintain a lesser child to adult ratio.
+A. Child-to-staff ratios are determined by the children’s ages and the group sizes per the New York City Department of Health and Mental Hygiene regulations.
+ABC makes every effort to exceed the DOHMH ratios and maintain a lesser child-to-adult ratio.
 ABC’s maximum preschool ratios are as follows: Two year old children have a 6:1 or a 12:2 (child:adult) ratio; Three year olds have an 8:1 or a 15:2 (child:adult) ratio; Four and five year olds have a 10:1 or an 18:2 (child:adult) ratio.

 A. Children are divided into 3 groups: 2 to 2.5’s, 2.5 to 3’s, and the 3+.
-The only time of day that children may interact with children outside of their primary age group is in the evening for snack and pick-up time.
+The only time of day that children may interact with children outside of their primary age group is in the evening for snack and pick-up.

 Q. Does ABC provide any enrichment classes for the children?
 Are there any additional costs involved?

-A. Children enrolled in ABC’s preschool program take part in monthly enrichment classes in yoga, dance, soccer, Little Chefs, STEAM, and Spanish language.
+A. Children enrolled in ABC’s preschool program participate in monthly enrichment classes in yoga and Spanish language.
 Enrichment classes are part of ABC’s regular program and there are no additional costs involved.

 Q. Do I get a daily report or information about my child’s day?